Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Hawkes Wine's original tasting room, on Highway 128 in the Alexander Valley

-Specializing in premium Alexander Valley Cabernet Sauvignon, this second-generation family-owned business has one tasting room in downtown Sonoma, and this one on Highway 128 in Healdsburg.
+Specializing in premium Alexander Valley Cabernet Sauvignon, this second-generation family-owned business has a tasting room on Highway 128 in Healdsburg.
 Order some cheese, charcuterie and crackers, settle in on the flower-fringed front porch with vineyard views, or belly up to some friendly service at the indoor tasting bar.

 Carol Shelton Wines